ZKlaimed/ZKlaim/README.md

 **Privacy-Preserving Insurance on Aleo**

+> **Note:** The smart contracts are fully functional and deployed to Aleo Testnet.
+The Akindo submission could not be updated after the initial demo submission, so it still references "demo mode" — but the on-chain integration is real and working.
+See [deployed contract on explorer](https://testnet.explorer.provable.com/transaction/at1u8j6lxc7wdjudwjuhl4u0wqv0gxua5xgl8p5w4vnx6wlwth8mvqq2j76jw).

 A decentralized insurance protocol that enables users to obtain coverage without revealing sensitive personal data.
 Using zero-knowledge proofs on the Aleo blockchain, users can prove eligibility for coverage (e.g., "I'm a non-smoker," "I have no at-fault accidents") without disclosing underlying records.

 ## Overview